apache/spark/docs/sql-ref-syntax-qry-select-transform.md

 ### Schema-less Script Transforms

-If there is no AS clause after USING my_script, Spark assumes that the output of the script contains 2 parts:
+If there don't have AS clause after USING my_script, Spark assumes that the output of the script contains 2 parts:

    1. key: which is before the first tab,
    2. value: which is the rest after the first tab.